Restless Chipotle

 cloverleaf rolls in a muffin tin

-Then, when you are ready to make your recipe, warm the potato water to 110F and use it in place of the water or milk (in equal measure).
+When you're ready to bake, warm the potato water to about 110°F and use it in place of the water or milk in your recipe.

-So, if your recipe calls for 8 cups whole wheat flour you'll remove ½ cup of the flour and add ½ cup of gluten added in with the flour.
+• Example: if your recipe calls for 8 cups of whole wheat flour, remove ½ cup of flour and replace it with ½ cup of gluten

 Finger being stuck into dough to show that it has risen.